PS Stour (1878): History

 On 4 August 1891, she was used as a decoy for the departure of the Empress of Germany, Augusta Victoria of Schleswig-Holstein, and her children.
 The Empress was due to depart from Felixstowe in the Royal Yacht Victoria and Albert.
 The Stour was laid with crimson carpet on the deck and seating arranged under an awning.
-The Stour was brought alongside Felixstowe pier, on which a large crowd had assembled to witness the departure.
+The Stour was brought alongside Felixstowe Pier, on which a large crowd had assembled to witness the departure.
 However, a small steam launch belonging to the Victoria and Albert was kept in a corner of the Felixstowe Dock, and the Empress transferred from her carriage to the launch, and reached the Victoria and Albert without using the Stour.

-On 16 June 1898, while crossing from Felixstowe to Harwich, Stour ran into the Trinity boat anchored off Felixstowe.
+On 16 June 1898, while crossing from Felixstowe to Harwich, Stour ran into the Trinity House boat anchored off Felixstowe.
 She had her gangway carried away, and a large portion of the paddlebox, and one of the paddles was damaged.

 She was sold in 1900 to the Thames Steamboat Company.